Cray-HPE/docs-csm/operations/network/management_network/firmware/update_management_network_firmware.md

 This page describes how to update firmware on the management network switches.
 More details and other options to upgrade firmware can be found in the switch [External User Guides](../external_user_guides.md).

+## Warning

+Management network switch firmware upgrades do not typically include configuration changes and can be done without down time as long as your system is redundantly cabled and operating correctly.

+Care should be excercised to follow instructions specific to switch models to avoid network disruptions.
+Refer to version specific CSM install/upgrade instructions for steps that may be unique to a given release.

 ## Prerequisites

 - Access to the switches.